jsr6720/jsr6720.github.io/_posts/2024-05-02-conversation-experience-chatgpt-vs-stack-overflow.md

 ![accepted solution](/assets/posts-images/so-response-data-table.png)

-Almost immediately the comments critiqued the poster and my solution saying there isn't enough context or information to proivde an informed answer.
+Almost immediately the comments critiqued the poster and my solution saying there isn't enough context or information to provide an informed answer.
 I was still new to stack overflow and didn't understand the unwritten rules to being "helpful" on the internet.[^2]

 But I've been there.
 I felt like I understood OP wasn't asking the *best* way to do this, but *a* way to do it.
 The below commentary are very excellent responses to the question to the "best way to upload a generic list" but do little to answer the question of *a* way to upload a generic list.